Anthropology Magazine

 Activities

-• An anthropologist from the mid-19th century is debating an anthropologist from the early 20th century.
-Explain one point of likely disagreement in their approach to how they would compare societies.
-You may use “History and Branches of Anthropology” in the Additional Resources as a reference.
+• An anthropologist from the mid-19th century is debating with an anthropologist from the early 20th century.
+Explain one point of likely disagreement in how each of them compares societies.
+You may use “History and Branches of Anthropology” in Additional Resources as a reference.

 Additional Resources